 For a limited time, Gold Club members have the chance to refit their first edition games with the new scenario book, airbase/carrier cards and the Second Edition Series Rules package with its thick stack of full-color play aids.

-Don’t miss your opportunity to get that Bismarck Second Edition upgrade!
+Don’t miss your opportunity to get the Bismarck Second Edition!
 Join the Gold Club and find out how to get the sweetest deal on it.